Potty Training

 15-30 minutes post-eating

-This is your most reliable timing tool.
-The gastrocolic reflex — the body's natural response after eating — triggers bowel movements in 75% of toddlers within the first hour.
-Research shows 48% defecate within 30 minutes of a meal.
+Your most reliable timing tool.
+The gastrocolic reflex triggers bowel movements in 75% of toddlers within the first hour.

 Before Sleep